What parents need to know

 Is it any good?

-To watch BABIES is to celebrate infancy, regardless of ethnicity or geography.
+To watch the adorable BABIES is to celebrate infancy, regardless of ethnicity or geography.
 The filmmakers let the images speak for themselves -- there are no subtitles and little camera trickery -- and the soundtrack, though delightful, doesn’t intrude.
 It’s just as well: The babies are infinitely watchable.
 Watch Mari wail and flail over uncooperative toys; Bayar pull rank with a cat; Ponijao attempt to stand up to a cousin; and Hattie find joy in making sounds.

 Yet, although the filmmakers are presenting their subjects without comment, the juxtapositions of scenes do make a statement.
 For example, Bajar and Ponijao are free to explore in the muck, literally, while Hattie and Mari are in relatively sterile environments, which begs the question: Does this mean anything?
 Do Bajar and Ponijao need more tending to, or are they lucky because they are more in touch with nature?
 (And they seem none the worse for wear for it, either.)
 Is one way of parenting better than another?
 There’s certainly lots to ponder: the mysteries of childhood, cultural diversity, and humanity itself.